[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 # - 无需文本提取!

-Source: Google AI Docs, Document Processing
+Reference: Google AI Docs, Document Processing

-Revolutionary Capability of Claude: Computer Use
+Claude’s Revolutionary Capability: Computer Use

-Core Capabilities:
+Core capabilities:

-• File Operations: read_file('data.csv'), write_file('analysis.py', 'import pandas as pd...')
+• File operations: read_file('data.csv'), write_file('analysis.py', 'import pandas as pd...')

-• Command Execution: run_command('python analysis.py'), run_command('ls -l | grep .csv')
+• Command execution: run_command('python analysis.py'), run_command('ls -l | grep .csv')

 Workflow:

-1. Provide Tools and Prompts
+1. Provide tools and prompts

 • User prompt: “Save a picture of a cat to the desktop”

-• Evaluate the need for desktop interaction
+• Evaluate whether desktop interaction is needed

-• Construct tool invocation request
+• Construct the tool call request

-3. Execute and Return Results
+3. Execute and return results

-• Extract tool input (screenshot/click/type)
+• Extract tool inputs (screenshot/click/type)

-4. Loop Until Completion
+4. Loop until completion

-• Claude analyzes results
+• Claude analyzes the results

-Supported Operations:
+Supported operations:

 • 📸 Screenshot capture